reinier/reinierladan.nl/src/blog/2023/qweighteen-keymap.md

 ## Why the Totem keyboard?

 The Geist Totem has a nice stagger, a usable splay, it's split into two parts and has low profile keys.
-I use the lightest switches that are available, the [Kailh Choc Pink](https://splitkb.com/products/kailh-low-profile-choc-switches).
+I can use the very light [Kailh Choc Pink](https://splitkb.com/products/kailh-low-profile-choc-switches) switches on the keyboard.

 The keyboard that I have in front of me is build by the lovely people of [keeb.supply](https://keeb.supply/), a mechanical keyboard shop in Germany.
-It's build quality is perfect and I also use it on the road.
+It's build quality is fantastic and I also use it on the road.

-The keycaps that I currently have in use are the [MBK WOG keycaps](https://keeb.supply/products/mbk-wog-keycaps).
+The keycaps that I currently use are the [MBK WOG keycaps](https://keeb.supply/products/mbk-wog-keycaps).

-After trying a couple of keyboards over the years (ZSA Moonlander, Boardsource Technik and Microdox, a couple of Keychrons), I've settled on this one as my daily driver.
+After trying a couple of keyboards over the years (ZSA Moonlander, Boardsource Technik and Microdox, and a couple of Keychrons), I've settled on this one as my daily driver.

 ## Why only 32 keys?
 The Totem has 38!

-While I have added a function to all the 38 keys on the keyboard, I only need and want to use 32 keys on the base layer.
+While I provide a function to all the 38 keys on the keyboard, I only need and want to use 32 keys on the base layer.
 The `;` and the `/` keys are on a symbols layer and I've moved the `p` key to the default right pinky position.
 All that is left are four thumb keys, dedicated keys for the alphabet and the `,` and `.` keys.

 ## What about those 18 keys on the non-base layers?